iyanmv/qiskit-leaky-init/README.md

 [![Build & Test Python Wheel Package](https://github.com/cryptohslu/qiskit-leaky-init/actions/workflows/build.yml/badge.svg)](https://github.com/cryptohslu/qiskit-leaky-init/actions/workflows/build.yml)

+> [!NOTE]
+> This plugin was developed to demonstrate [the importance of reproducibility in the Qiskit quantum computing workflow](https://github.com/cryptohslu/reproducible-builds-quantum-computing).
+> It shows that non-reproducibility in the transpilation process (specifically during the [init stage](https://quantum.cloud.ibm.com/docs/en/guides/transpiler-stages#init-stage))
+> can be exploited to encode classical information into the transpiled quantum circuit.
+If an attacker subsequently
+> gains access to the job description, this can lead to the leakage of confidential data.

-A transpilation init plugin that can be used with Qiskit to leak information from the computer running the transpilation step to the cloud receiving the quantum computing jobs.
+A transpilation init plugin for [Qiskit](https://github.com/Qiskit/qiskit) that demonstrates how a modified transpilation stage can be used to hide classical information in the final transpiled quantum circuit.

-Current implementation, by default, tries to encode [the HSLU logo](https://www.hslu.ch/en/) into the transpiled circuit.
+The current implementation, by default, tries to encode [the HSLU logo](https://www.hslu.ch/en/) into the transpiled circuit.
 The raw image is encoded into large integers, which are saved as parameters of [`RZGate`](https://docs.quantum.ibm.com/api/qiskit/qiskit.circuit.library.RZGate)s.
 These gates are added to an auxiliary [`QuantumRegister`](https://docs.quantum.ibm.com/api/qiskit/circuit#qiskit.circuit.QuantumRegister) in the